Alexander Dennis: Consolidation

 After building a batch of Enviro400FCEV buses in a pilot scheme at the site in 2022, Alexander Dennis announced it would expand its Larbert headquarters by converting on-site warehouse space to bus manufacturing facilities.
 Production of the second-generation Alexander Dennis Enviro400EV is planned to begin at Larbert from August 2023, taking the company's manufacturing footprint in the United Kingdom to three sites.

+In November 2022, Alexander Dennis announced new electric technology partners for its next generation Enviro400EV and Enviro100EV buses, with Voith for drivelines and Impact Clean Power Technology for lithium-nickel-manganese-cobalt batteries.
+The BYD partnership would be retained for other buses.
+On 7 August 2023, Alexander Dennis and BYD jointly celebrated handing over their 1,500th electric bus.
+By 2024 the BYD partnership was winding down, though they will continue to support the over 2,300 buses jointly produced.

-In June 2025, however, Alexander Dennis announced production at Larbert was to be suspended, with plans also being consulted to shut down its factory in Falkirk in an effort to cut costs and 'duplicate activities'.
+In June 2025, Alexander Dennis announced production at Larbert was to be suspended, with plans also being consulted to shut down its factory in Falkirk in an effort to cut costs and 'duplicate activities'.
 It is planned for all UK manufacturing to be consolidated in Scarborough, risking the loss of 400 jobs at Falkirk and Larbert, representing 22% of the Alexander Dennis workforce.
 As a result of uncertainty surrounding the Falkirk factory, Fife-based Greenfold Systems, one of Alexander Dennis' parts suppliers, entered administration on 10 July with the loss of 81 jobs.
 Amid negotiations between Alexander Dennis and the Scottish Government, Alexander Dennis placed the Falkirk factory up for sale at the end of July.